 What makes the PULSE 3D Wireless Headset so special?

 The big thing that makes the PULSE 3D Wireless Headset stand out from the rest is the full compatibility with Tempest 3D AudioTech.
 This is the technology Sony uses for object-based 3D surround sound.
-It’s powered by a chip inside the PlayStation 5, and the PULSE 3D Wireless Headset can take full advantage of the spatial processing without needing to plug it in.
-This is different from the 360 Reality Audio that Sony promotes with its headphones, but the end result is more or less the same.
+A chip inside the PlayStation 5 powers the headset to take full advantage of the spatial processing without needing to plug it in.
+This is different from the 360 Reality Audio that Sony promotes with its headphones, but the result is more or less the same.

 There are also controls for adjusting your microphone and game levels, and even a dedicated button for monitoring your voice.
 This lets you know how you sound to your teammates.
 Another feature of the PULSE 3D Wireless Headset is the noise cancelling microphone system.
 It has two microphones for picking up your voice and is compatible with the PlayStation 4 as well.
 So if you don’t yet have a PlayStation 5 but know that you’ll eventually get one, it might still be worth your time to get this headset.